Skip to main content

 Tigers can live in a wide variety of natural habitats, from forested habitats, grasslands and mangrove swamps to harsh, snowy forests of the Russian Far East.
 The tiger is the biggest species of cat on the planet.
 In Northeast Asia, they tend to be larger with longer hair, while tigers on the island of Sumatra, Indonesia, tend to be smaller and are found in tropical rainforests.

 India is home to more wild tigers than any other country, from the Terai Arc Landscape in the north to the Western Ghats in the south.
-Although, in mainland southeast Asia, their numbers are in decline and they are believed to be extinct in Cambodia, Lao PDR and Viet Nam.
+Although, in mainland southeast Asia, their numbers are in decline and they are believed to be extinct in Cambodia, Lao People's Democratic Republic and Vietnam.

 Why tigers are so important